sw4/cd3/README.md

 2. Charts integrate strict reusability principles
 3. Charts are declarative
 4. Charts are repeatable, modifiable, configurable and extensibile
+5. Seperation of concerns (CSS for styling, JS for functionality, HTML for content)

 Further information: